CodeDefenders/CodeDefenders/docs/Docker.md

 # Docker

-We provide a `docker-compose` file for running Codedefenders.
+We provide a `docker-compose` file for running a modified version of Codedefenders which includes APIs for managing games and let bots play CodeDefenders.
-Beginning with version 1.8, we publish docker images for released versions at the [dockerhub codedefenders repository](https://hub.docker.com/repository/docker/codedefenders/codedefenders).
+Images for that custom version are on our [Docker Hub repository](https://hub.docker.com/r/codebenders/codedefenders).

 ## Quick Start

 To get a working CodeDefenders instance you first need to define the version you want to use.
-For this simply copy over the `docker/example.env` file to `docker/.env` and update the `CODEDEFENDERS_VERSION` to an appropriate value.
+For this simply update the `CODEDEFENDERS_VERSION` in `docker/.env` file to an appropriate value.
-E.g. if you want to deploy CodeDefenders v1.8.1 you would set this to 1.8.1.
-Additionally, it is a good idea to checkout the corresponding git tag (in this example `v1.8.1`), as it is possible that the docker-compose setup from two versions ago does not work with the docker image from the current version.

 Afterwards you can simply